mmistakes/minimal-mistakes/_drafts/zio-kafka.md

   }
 ```

-Usually, a poison pill message is properly logged as an error and its offset committed as a regular message.
+Usually, a poison pill message is correctly logged as an error, and its offset is committed as a regular message.

 ## 6. Printing Something to Console